 Are password managers safe to use?

-Yes, reputable password managers use strong encryption and zero-knowledge architectures to ensure that only you can access your passwords.
+Yes, reputable password managers use strong encryption and zero-knowledge architectures to make sure only you can access your passwords.
 However, security depends on using a strong master password and enabling multi-factor authentication.

 Can a password manager protect me from phishing attacks?